jzitelli/poolvr.py/README.md

 ### 3. INSTALLING `ode`:

 `ode` is the Python package of bindings for the Open Dynamics Engine.
+This is my own fork of
 The library and bindings are built from the same source repository.
 To clone the repo and generate a Visual Studio solution (`.sln`) for building the library:
 ```
 git clone https://github.com/jzitelli/ode.git
 cd ode
 cd build
 premake4.exe --only-shared --only-double --platform=x64 vs2010
 ```
 Then open the generated solution in Visual Studio (probably ok to upgrade the solution to your version of VS if it asks you - I tested successfully with 2015 and 2017).
 Compile a Release build for your target architecture (I believe this should match your version of Python, e.g. x64 or x86).
 It should output a library `ode\lib\Release\ode.dll`.
 You should add this location to your PATH environment variable or copy the file to a directory in your PATH.